Matra Enthusiasts Club UK

 - The fuel pump on my 2.2 Murena is leaking.
 Where can I get another?

-If you need a fuel pump for the 1.6 engine see my parts page for a part number.
+If you need a fuel pump for the 1.6 or 2.2 engines see my parts page for a part number.
+If you have difficulty with the 2.2 type contact me as I have some new ones.

 While mentioning fire, it is worth pointing out that you should NEVER fill the Murena fuel tank immediately before putting the car away in a garage.
 The problem is that fuel just pumped into the tank will be cold and the engine bay will be hot.
 Therefore the fuel will expand as it warms up, and if the tank is full, it will overflow onto the floor just beneath the driver's seat area.
 This pool of fuel will give off fumes which are highly combustible, and are therefore a danger to causing a fire.
 It is better to leave the tank low and fill it just before starting your journey.